gianlisi/gimbaledCamera/README.md

 Gianluca Meneghello (mgl@mit.edu)

-This code makes a plan for a gimbaled camera mounted on a vessel to take photos of all nearby vessels with the minimum number of picture possible.
+This code makes a plan for a gimbaled camera mounted on a vessel to take photos of all nearby vessels with the minimum number of pictures possible.
 The geographic location of all nearby vessels is known.
 The output is a vector of camera angles that guarantees a photo of every vessel.